 The Allure of the Gap Year

-Volunteering, Working, and Traveling Abroad or in the Home Country is an Increasingly Popular, Alternative, and Accepted Way of Learning for North American Students
+Why Volunteering, Working, and Traveling Abroad or at Home is an Increasingly Popular Alternative, and an Accepted Way of Learning for North American Students.

 Photo by Will Ellis,